luc-constantin/Portfolio/README.md

 # Portfolio
-Portfolio created in HTML 5, CSS, JavaScript and Query.
+Portfolio created in HTML 5, CSS, JavaScript and jQuery.